Tesla gave workers permission to stay home rather than risk getting covid-19. Then it sent termination notices.

 Ultimately, county officials backed down and agreed to allow Tesla to fully reopen May 18.

-The Post reported earlier in June that workers at the factory’s seat assembly plant were told multiple colleagues had tested positive for the novel coronavirus — and Alameda County officials confirmed Tesla had reported coronavirus cases in Fremont.
-Laurie Shelby, Tesla’s vice president for environment, health and safety, told workers in an email that there had been no workplace transmissions of the illness, though it was unknown how the exact origin of each of the cases would have been determined.
+The Post reported earlier in June that workers at the factory’s seat assembly plant were told multiple colleagues had tested positive for the coronavirus — and Alameda County officials confirmed Tesla had reported coronavirus cases in Fremont.
+Laurie Shelby, Tesla’s vice president for environment, health and safety, told workers in an email that there had been no workplace transmissions of the virus, though it was unknown how the exact origin of each of the cases would have been determined.

-Jane McAlevey, a union organizer who serves as senior policy fellow at the University of California at Berkeley’s Center for Labor Research and Education, said Musk’s treatment of his workforce was typical of tech companies in Silicon Valley.
+Jane McAlevey, a union organizer who serves as senior policy fellow at the University of California at Berkeley’s Center for Labor Research and Education, said Musk’s treatment of his workforce has been typical of tech companies in Silicon Valley.

 “He is causing untold problems for his workers,” she said.
 “He has stressed them out — there’s a huge history there before the covid crisis of health and safety violations.
 They’re saddled by the kind of promises and rushed production that get people hurt, and now he’s doing it again during a pandemic.”